Storing React State in localStorage - and How to Write Tests For It

 lots of places, this can quickly spaghetti and get out of hand.
 A simpler

-solution is to use useEffect
+solution is to use useEffect to update localStorage every time the count

 variable changes: